MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics-teams.md

 The invoke activities listed are for conversational bots in Teams.
 The Bot Framework SDK also supports invokes specific to messaging extensions.
 For more information, see the Teams [What are messaging extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) article.

 > [!NOTE]
 > Microsoft Teams platform documentation and Teams JavaScript client library (TeamsJS) refer to task modules as modal *dialogs*.
-See [Dialogs](/microsoftteams/platform/task-modules-and-cards/what-are-task-modules) for more info.
+See [Dialogs](/microsoftteams/platform/task-modules-and-cards/what-are-task-modules) for more information.

 ### [C#](#tab/csharp)